Inference

 stable-window | 180s | The time period average concurrency is measured over in stable mode |

-panic-window-percentage | 13.0 | Indicates how the window over which historical data is evaluated will shrink upon entering panic mode - for example, a value of 13.0 means that in panic mode, the window will be 13% of the stable window size |
+panic-window-percentage | 13.0 | How the window over which historical data is evaluated shrinks when entering panic mode - for example, a value of 13.0 means that in panic mode, the window is 13% of the stable window size |

 container-concurrency-target-percentage | 85% | Scale to keep an average headroom of 15% of available concurrent request to accommodate for bursts |

-max-scale-up-rate | 20 | Scale up at a maximum of 20x of current capacity or 1 container (whichever is larger) per 15 seconds |
+max-scale-up-rate | 20 | Scale up at a maximum of 20x of capacity or 1 container (whichever is larger) per 15 seconds |

-max-scale-down-rate | 1.1 | Scale down at a maximum of 10% of current capacity or 1 container (whichever is larger) per 15 seconds |
+max-scale-down-rate | 1.1 | Scale down at a maximum of 10% of capacity or 1 container (whichever is larger) per 15 seconds |

-scale-to-zero-pod-retention-period | 30m | If no requests have been received for 30 minutes, a service will be scaled to zero and not use any resources.
-This behavior can be disabled by setting minReplicas to 1 in the service spec |
+scale-to-zero-pod-retention-period | 30m | If no requests have been received for 30 minutes, the service is scaled to zero and releases all resources.
+This behavior can be disabled by setting minReplicas to 1 in the service spec. |

-scale-to-zero-grace-period | 60s | The upper bound time limit that the system will internally wait for scale-from-zero machinery to be in place, before the last replica is removed |
+scale-to-zero-grace-period | 60s | The upper bound time limit that the system waits for scale-from-zero machinery to be in place before the last replica is removed. |

 scale-down-delay | 60s | Containers are only scaled down if scaled-down has been requested over a 60s period.
 This is to avoid thrashing. |

-If concurrent request exceeds the current scaled-for request volume by 200% during a period of 24 seconds, the autoscaler enters "panic mode," and starts scaling containers faster than the normal 180-second stable window.
-Some of these settings, such as stable window, can be modified using annotations on the
+If concurrent request exceeds the scaled-for request volume by 200% during a period of 24 seconds, the autoscaler enters "panic mode," and starts scaling containers faster than the normal 180-second stable window.
+Some of these settings, such as stable window, can be modified using annotations on the InferenceService

-.Autoscaling is enabled by default for all Inference Services.
+Autoscaling is enabled by default for all Inference Services.

 Autoscaling parameters have been pre-configured for GPU-based workloads, where a large dataset usually needs to be loaded into GPU VRAM before serving can begin.
-Autoscaling is enabled any time the value of
+Autoscaling is enabled any time the value of minReplicas

 differs from the value of maxReplicas